 Anna Elzabeth Tom, Correspondent, India Pharma Outlook

-Every mother’s Day, the world celebrates motherhood with cards, flowers and images of glowing mothers.
+Every Mother’s Day, the world celebrates motherhood with cards, flowers and images of glowing mothers.
 World portrays motherhood as a period of happiness, but for millions of mothers, this may be far from truth.
+Behind all these celebrations in every seven new mothers are struggling silently with something they don’t talk about much, Postpartum Depression.

 You just had your baby.
 You see your little one sleeping in your arms.
 Your loved ones are happy; they are telling you how cute your baby is.
 You smile back at them and act happy, because this is what the world expects from you.
 But on the inside, you feel nothing, and you are embarrassed and feel guilty about this.
-This is what post-partum depression looks like: a mother sitting in the middle of everyone's happiness, feeling empty, alone, and ashamed of herself.
+This is what postpartum depression looks like: a mother sitting in the middle of everyone's happiness, feeling empty, alone, and ashamed of herself.

 Post-Partum Depression or PDD is a clinical mood disorder following childbirth.
 It’s a medical condition that occurs when our brain struggles to adapt to the hormonal and neurological shifts that happen after birth.